jpetazzo/jpetazzo.github.io/_posts/2020-04-17-streaming-part-2-hardware-lights-cameras-mics.md

    the doorbell, or if my partner calls me, or notifications on my phone (which I can silence if I don't want to hear them otherwise).

+*May 2020 update:* I got the Aeropex, and I'm extremely happy with them.
+They are very light.
+So light, that I can carry them all day long without being bothered by them.
+(It's almost like wearing glasses.)
+The battery lasts almost all day.
+As noted above in the section above Bluetooth headsets, I *do not* use the mic of the Aeropex; I only use them to *listen*.

 ## [Stream Deck]